bryce-ka/Twitter-Sentiment-Analysis/README.md

 # Twitter Sentiment Analysis

-This Python script allows you to perform sentiment analysis on tweets related to a user-entered keyword.
-It uses the Twitter API to retrieve tweets and then applies a sentiment analysis algorithm to determine the sentiment (positive, negative, or neutral) associated with each tweet.
+Written when Twitter's API was free to use, this Python script allowed you to perform sentiment analysis on tweets related to a user-entered keyword.
+It used the Twitter API to retrieve tweets and then applied a sentiment analysis algorithm to determine the sentiment (positive, negative, or neutral) associated with each tweet.
+This program was written in the spring of 2020

 ## Prerequisites